Alecrim/AlecrimAsyncKit/README.md

 }
 ```

-The difference between a failable task and a non-failable task is that a non-failable task waiter is called `NonFailableTaskWaiter` and it does not have the `didFinishWithError` and `didCancel` methods.
+The difference between a failable task and a non-failable task is that a non-failable task waiter is called `NonFailableTaskAwaiter` and it does not have the `didFinishWithError` and `didCancel` methods.

 ### Considerations